JonJup/LU-DIV/README.md

 # GOAL of the Project

+Agricultural landuse strongly impacts freshwater organisms.
+Many studies have related proportion the catchment area under cultivation to various metrics of freshwater system status.
+Here, we argue that a second factor that is computed just as easily is commonly ignored, but commonly explains additionaly variance: the diversity of land cover types.
+We conduct three small analyses to highlight the importance of land cover diversity to different freshwater state mertics.

 ## Analysis pipeline

-Example one: Explaining ecological stauts.
+Analysis one: Explaining ecological stauts.

-Example two: Predicting the occurrence of invertebrates
+Analysis two: Predicting the occurrence of invertebrates

-Example three: Predicting the occurrence of diatoms
+Analysis three: Predicting the occurrence of diatoms

 # Overview of Repository